obedparla/fillout-test/README.md

 ## Previewing the app

-The live demo can be found in Netlify here.
-I've been using Netlify for a while and it's as strong a candidate to deploy it as any other for a simple app.
+The live demo can be found in [Vercel here](https://fillout-test-eta.vercel.app/page/other).
+Vercel is as good a place as any to deploy a simple Next.js app.

 First, run the development server: